tomtokic/Hass-heatmiser/README.md

 Set Hvac mode on or off is the same as turn on / turn off.
 The modes can be controlled from the UI, or by calling the relevant services from developer tools.
 Setting mode to "Auto" or "Heat" has the same effect - the resulting mode in the stat will depend on the current temp.

+### Frost Protect temp
+The standard climate componet supports a humidity level (which the heatmiser stat does not).
+This component now allows the frost protect temp to be read and modified via the humidity level.
+It accepts values in the range 7 to 17 as per the PRT stat.

 ### Logging
 The component logs lots of events at debug, error, info & warning levels.
 Logging levels can be controlled by including something like the following in the configuration.yaml file
 ```